 How Senz helps

-Senz offers a short, intensive, and comprehensive program through our multidisciplinary team.
+Senz offers a short, intensive, and comprehensive program of treatments for anxiety and depression through our multidisciplinary team.

 Intensive Treatments

-At Senz, you follow approximately five months of intensive guideline-based treatments.
-Your treatment package may include various components, both individual and group based.
+At Senz, you follow on average four months of treatments to tackle your anxiety or mood issues.
+Your treatment package may include various components, both on an individual and group level.
 Some elements are standard for everyone, while others are offered only when specifically indicated.
 We provide treatments only if we believe they will genuinely benefit you.
+The treatment program and its intensity will be tailored to your needs in consultation with you.
+The most intensive part of the program lasts for 2 months.

-All treatments are under the supervision of certified BIG-registered professionals.
+All treatments are set under the supervision of certified BIG-registered professionals.

 Program components